 Homesickness is very common at camp and we take pride in our ability to help campers gain independence and learn how to overcome homesickness.
 Keeping campers active and engaged is important and our counselors and directors are experienced with working through camper homesickness when it occurs.

 How do parents and campers communicate?

 Campers unplug from technology at Mountain Camp so that means no cell phones.
 But we do offer one-way email for parents to be able to write letters as often as they like.
 Emails are printed off and given to the campers during mail call after lunch.
-Parents are welcome to send letters and care packages through email and campers will be sending postcards and letters home the same way.
+Parents are welcome to send letters through snail mail or through email and campers will be sending postcards and letters home in the mail!
 Our counselors will send parents a camper update and cabin photo each session as well.
 Parents are always able to call and speak with their campers if there is any type of emergency or special occasion.

 We want Mountain Camp to feel like a second home for our campers and as soon as you pass through our gates, you are apart of the Mountain Camp Family.
 We can’t wait to see you this summer!

 "It's hard to express how much Mountain Camp means to our family.
 As a mom, I was so nervous to send 'my baby' off that first year.
 But he came home a different kid in all the best ways; more confident, more self-sufficient, more self-aware, and really, really, happy." - Kat E (Parent)